ROF Aycliffe: "Aycliffe Angels"

+Railway stations

+Demons Bridge

+Demons Bridge railway station served the former ROF Aycliffe in County Durham, England from 1941 to 1953.
+It was used for workers going to and from the factory as well as for freight traffic.
+The line closed in 1963 and the site is now partly occupied by an industrial estate.

+Simpasture

+Simpasture railway station served ROF Aycliffe in County Durham, England from 1941 to 1953.
+It was used for workers going to and from the factory as well as for freight traffic.
+The line closed in 1963 and the site is now occupied by Northfield Way Industrial Estate.

+The station was opened in 1941 along with nearby Demons Bridge on the Clarence Railway although the station was on the Shildon branch.
+The station was closed sometime in the 1950s and the line in the early 1960s.

 Operations

 The marshy location was chosen as it was an ideal site, shrouded in fog and mist for much of the year, which provided cover against bombing by the Luftwaffe.
 It opened as ROF 59 (Filling factory early in 1941, resulting in the construction and opening of two new stations on the former Clarence Railway at Simpasture and Demons Bridge.

 As a munitions factory, ROF Aycliffe operated 24 hours a day, employing over 17,000 workers in three shift groups.
 Most of the workers were women.
 They were transported from surrounding areas onto the site by bus and train, with the most local workers arriving on foot or by bicycle.

 During its existence, the factory produced finished munitions including bullets, shells and mines.
 Operational for just over four years until the end of World War II in 1945, by which point it had produced some 700 million bullets and countless other munitions.
 The factory was designated as a 'Top Secret' installation and surrounded by high fences with barbed wire.

-The factory was visited during the war years by Winston Churchill and members of the British Royal Family.
+The factory was visited during the war years by Winston Churchill and members of the British royal family.
 Many well-known entertainers of the day also performed at the factory for the workers.